For Immediate Release

 When in doubt, leave it out.

-Check the FAA’s Pack Safe website for the rules on carrying these items.
+Check the FAA’s Pack Safe website for the rules on carrying these items and other dangerous goods in baggage.